ahandsomeChineseboy/inet/tutorials/queueing/doc/Delayer.rst

 Delayer
 =======

+This step demonstrates the :ned:`PacketDelayer` module, which delays packets for a configured amount of time.

 In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
 The produced packets are delayed (:ned:`PacketDelayer`) for a random amount of time.
 Finally, the packets are sent into a passive packet sink (:ned:`PassivePacketSink`).